exakat/exakat-docs/Reference/Rules/Security/parseUrlWithoutParameters.rst

 +++++++++++++++++++

   The `parse_str() <https://www.php.net/parse_str>`_ function parses a query string and assigns the resulting variables to the local scope.
 This may create a unexpected number of variables, and even overwrite the existing one.
+Always use an empty variable a second parameter to `parse_str() <https://www.php.net/parse_str>`_, so as to collect the incoming values, and then, filter them in that array.

 .. code-block:: php